MaayonThayaparan/Military-Webscrape-Graphical-Visualizer/README.md

 ## Description

 This program webscrapes military data from various website and displays data in graphical/tabular format.
-This website is deployed at: http://3.131.168.18:8050
+This program is deployed on AWS via Docker at: http://3.131.168.18:8050

 Some notable features:
 - 3 graph types to visualize data